Below is a general outline of services provided

-Pitch Raise is for most of the pianos I service.
-It’s been a few years (or more) since the last tuning.
+Pitch Raise It’s been a few years (or more) since the last tuning.
 It’s not ideal but also not the end of the world.
 Pitch raise includes 2 passes.
 Most pitch raised pianos I’ve done have decent stability, but in reality it will never quite be as stable as a regularly tuned piano.

 Extreme Rescue Scenario is for the pianos that have been more than just neglected.
 We’re talking about sat in storage or not tuned for decades, if ever and is around 100¢ off or more.
 Since each piano is unique, what is included will be determined after inspection.
 This includes 3 passes in one day and/or multiple visits.

 DOA stands for “Dead On Arrival”.
 If the piano is deemed to be un-savable, I can refuse service.
 This rarely happens, but it does.
-This includes pianos with considerable amount of rust/decay and/or major structural damage where it is financially unviable to put money into.
-This mostly happens with ancient uprights and spinets.
+This includes pianos with considerable amount of rust/decay and/or major structural damage where it is financially unviable to put any money into.
+This mostly happens with old “cabinet grand” uprights and some spinets.